OctopusDeploy/docs/docs/infrastructure/accounts/username-and-password.md

 1. Add the username and password you use to authenticate against the remote host.
 1. If you want to restrict which environments can use the account, select only the environments that are allowed to account.
 If you don't select any environments, all environments will be allowed to use the account.
 1. Click **SAVE**.

+The account is now ready to be used when you configure your [SSH deployment target](/docs/infrastructure/deployment-targets/linux/index.md).